“If you’re not using acids in your skincare routine, you might want to start”

 Based on using the Skin Reset Mask twice a week, my skin is literally stripped back and feels so smooth.
 I’ve been really impressed with this product, it certainly does what it claims.

-Don’t forget, if you’re using any kind of skin resurfacing product, always patch test first, and use sunscreen as the skin will be more sensitive to UVB and UVA radiation after use.
+Don’t forget, if you’re using skin acids or any kind of resurfacing product, always patch test first, and use sunscreen as the skin will be more sensitive to UVB and UVA radiation after use.

 Rapid Recovery Milk – “lightweight, comforting milk, packed with the nourishing power of oil replenishes lipids for firmer, more youthful skin”